 Google is the #1 search engine in the world and seemingly the best place for marketing.
-Google offers Google Merchant Center to allow eCommerce stores to promote their products through Google.
+Google offers Google Merchant Center to allow eCommerce stores to promote their products but through Google.

 Your website may have custom categories, different from Google.
 But Google has its own taxonomy list, and you must submit a feed accordingly.

-When generating product feed, you must map your categories with Google category list, or else Google won’t accept it.
+When generating Google product feed, you must map your categories with Google category list, or else Google won’t accept it.

 If you have a product under the category ‘Apparels > Bodywear’ on your site, it is not in the Google taxonomy list.
 So you need to map it with the most relevant one.
 For this case, in Google, the product should be under ‘Apparel & Accessories > Clothing.’